The School of Nursing offers the programs listed below. Click on the links to learn more about them.

 Whether students are fresh out of high school or they have worked in the field for years, one of the nursing baccalaureate programs will meet their needs.

 The Doctor of Nursing Practice (DNP) degree prepares graduates to provide the most advanced level of nursing care for individuals, families, groups, and communities.
 This includes direct care of individual patient's, management of care for individuals and populations, administration of nursing systems, and development and implementation of health policy.
-The proposed program consists of two tracks, a post-Baccalaureate and a post-Master's.
+The proposed program consists of two tracks, a post-Baccalaureate and a post-master's.
 The patient population focus is families and individuals across the lifespan (family nurse practitioner).
-Courses are delivered on a part-time basis, using a combination of on-campus and online (hybrid) teaching/learning methods.
+Courses are delivered on a part-time basis, using a low-residency model, which includes online coursework with two on-campus visits.
 Clinical practicum hours may be completed in the student’s local community with an approved preceptor.